-The Gophers football program held is second of two “Summer Splash” recruiting events this weekend, and on Sunday, four players committed during their official visits.
+The Gophers football program held is second of two “Summer Splash” recruiting events this weekend, and on Sunday, five players committed during their official visits.

-Lucas Tielsch, a tackle from Copley High School in Akron, Ohio; Jordan Lampkins, a safety from Bolingbrook (Ill.)
+Lucas Tielsch, an offensive tackle from Copley High School in Akron, Ohio; Jordan Lampkins, a safety from Bolingbrook (Ill.)
 High School; Jeremiah Benson, a defensive lineman from West Bloomfield (Mich.)
-High School; and Gabe Weaver, a tight end from St. Louis Country Day, announced on the X platform that they have committed to the Gophers’ 2026 recruiting class.
+High School; Gabe Weaver, a tight end from St. Louis Country Day; and Josiah Anyansi, a defensive lineman from Murietta Valley (Calif.)
+High, announced on the X platform that they have committed to the Gophers’ 2026 recruiting class.
 Each is a three-star recruit.

 Tielsch, 6-7 and 300 pounds, is the 45th-ranked recruit in Ohio and the 98th-ranked tackle recruit nationally, according to recruiting-focused website 247Sports.com.
 Tielsch had more than 20 scholarship offers from FBS schools, including 14 from Power Four programs.
 He made an official visit to Northwestern on May 30.
 He is the fifth tackle to commit to the Gophers’ 2026 class.